 Since its inception more than 150 years ago, YMCAs have considered mental health to be one of the three pillars of wellbeing.
 It can be seen in early communications in the late 1800s that directed our work.
 The spirit, mind, and body logo from generations ago gave equal prominence to the ...

-He was born on May 27, 1942, in Quincy, MA, a son of the late Paul and Kathryn (Macnamara) LaBrecque Sr.
+He was born on January 20, 1950, in Nashua, NH, a son of the late Louis A. and Eunice (Tyler) Ovens Sr.